BakaOtaku/oceancaller/README.md

 > python web_app.py
 > ```

-## or one can use the api and code deployed on our vim
+## or one can use the api and code deployed on our server
 * http://52.172.192.89:5000/